 Experience in business

 Just because you haven't run a business before, doesn't mean you don't have experience in business.

 Try writing out the key skills you picked up from each job, what you thought worked about the way the business was run and what really frustrated you.

-- Take careful note of what frustrated customers, suppliers and other staff at previous jobs.
+Take careful note of what frustrated customers, suppliers and other staff at previous jobs.

 Experience of one skill